 With sound comparisons to the likes of Joni Mitchell, Gillian Welch and Nick Drake, Holly touches upon the earnest matters of life, wrapped in metaphors of nature and the soothing mountain environment that raised her.

 'A Dawn I Remember' Arrowsmith's full length album is out June 22nd 2018.
-Recorded between a cottage in the coastal town of Colac Bay and The Sitting Room in Lyttelton, New Zealand with renown producer Ben Edwards.
+Recorded between a cottage in the coastal town of Colac Bay and The Sitting Room in Lyttelton, New Zealand with renowned producer Ben Edwards.